Kittensbyte/hackpad/README.md

 # kittenbyte-hackpad
 https://blueprint.hackclub.com/hackpad

-This is a my first project for hackclub and it is a 4-key macropad.
+This is a my first project for hackclub and it is a 6-key macropad.

 ## Features:
-Customizable keypad with four mechanical buttons designed to automate complex commands.
+Customizable keypad with six mechanical buttons designed to automate complex commands.

 Custom pcb that is small and powered by usb.

 3D printed case

-MX-Style switches 4 Keys (2 X 2)
+MX-Style switches 6 Keys (2 X 3)

 2 WS2812B RGB LEDs